 In Matsuoka’s scenes at her work, the few solitary moments we have there somehow evoked Paris, Texas (1984) for me.
 Because in one sense, we are provided certain expectations — this outer veneer with preconceived notions of what this place will be — only to have them be subverted in the most beautifully illuminating manner possible.

 The most meaningful revelation comes when she finally comes face-to-face with one of her customers in a small, intimate space.
-The man, who barely utters a sound, does not even crave sexual intimacy but contact in general.
-He’s lying in her lap docilely to hear her talk peacefully and share a moment with her for a couple of solitary minutes.
-They form another connection even in this short span — perhaps more affecting than anything else that has happened to him in recent memory.
+The man, who barely utters a sound, does not even crave sexual intimacy but simply contact of the most basic nature He’s lying in her lap docilely just listening to her talk and sharing a moment for a couple of solitary minutes.
+They form a connection even in this short span — perhaps more affecting than anything else that has happened to either of them in recent memory.

 Out of all the scenes in the movie, this one literally broke my heart.
 It’s difficult to describe but it is one of the best examples I can put to the debilitating loneliness often found in a place like Tokyo.
 You begin to understand how monumentally alone people might feel.
 These are not depraved folks seeking out sensual gratification; these are the isolated men and women looking for some human contact; any contact.
 You don’t hug in Japan.
 Even the physical touch in itself is life-giving.
 Our main family embodies this kind of affection to the core of their being.